EyalGV/CyProjects/README.md

 # CyProjects
-Hello and welcome to my current Project. i Hope you enjoy and Learn from this code more about me. its still on its alpha state so things can be challenging in running it.
+Hello and welcome to my current Project. the project was the final task to graduate from john bryce and receive their diploma. i Hope you enjoy and Learn from this code more about me. its still on its alpha state so things can be challenging in running it.
 MAKE SURE YOU READ the PDF file first till the END! its verry important and explains alot about the code.